Algebraic approximation and the decomposition theorem for K\"ahler Calabi-Yau varieties: Locally trivial deformations along foliations and resolutions

 Recall that the {\it Fujiki class} $\scrC$ consists of all those compact complex varieties which are meromorphically dominated by a compact K\"ahler manifold, see \cite[\S 1]{Fuj78}.
 Recall also that a normal complex variety $X$ has {\it rational singularities} if for some (hence any) resolution $\pi:Y\to X$ we have $R^q\pi_*\sO_Y=0$ for $q>0$.

 \begin{corollary} Let $\sX\to S$ be a locally trivial family of normal varieties of Fujiki class $\mathscr{C}$ with rational singularities.
 Then for all $p$ the function $s\mapsto h^0(X_s,\Omega^{[p]}_{X_s})$ is locally constant. \end{corollary} \begin{proof} Let $\sY\to\sX$ be a locally trivial resolution.
-By Kebekus--Schnell \cite[Corollary~1.8]{KS18} we have $h^0(Y_s,\Omega^p_{Y_s})=h^0(X_s,\Omega^{[p]}_{X_s})$, and so the claim follows from the local constancy of Hodge numbers in smooth families. \end{proof}

-\begin{remark} Corollary~\ref{corollary morph deforms} in particular applies to the following situation.
-Suppose that $Y$ is a compact normal variety and that there is a holomorphic symplectic form $\sigma\in H^0(Y^\reg,\Omega_{Y^\reg}^2)$ on the regular part.
-If $\pi:Y \to X$ is a proper bimeromorphic map to a normal variety $X$ with rational singularities, then $\sigma$ induces a symplectic form on $X^\reg$ and vector fields lift from $X$ to $Y$ as $1$-forms do by Kebekus--Schnell \cite[Corollary~1.8]{KS18}.
-In particular, we obtain an analog of Corollary~\ref{corollary resolutions}, i.e. the existence of a locally trivial deformation $\sY \to \sX$ of $\pi$ over $\Def^\lt(X)$.
-Interesting cases where this applies are when $\pi:Y \to X$ is a $\Q$-factorial terminalization or just any crepant partial resolution of a singular symplectic variety $X$.
-This greatly simplifies the deformation theory of \cite[Section~4]{BL16}, in particular, it allows to prove an analog of \cite[Proposition~4.5]{BL16} for arbitrary crepant bimeromorphic morphisms. \end{remark}
+By Kebekus--Schnell \cite[Corollary~1.8]{KS18} we have $h^0(Y_s,\Omega^p_{Y_s})=h^0(X_s,\Omega^{[p]}_{X_s})$, and so the claim follows from the local constancy of Hodge numbers in smooth families of Fujiki class manifolds.
+Note that as for Kähler manifolds, the constancy of Hodge numbers follows from the degeneration of the Hodge-to-de Rham spectral sequence \cite[Proposition~1.3]{Uen83} via Deligne's classical argument \cite[Th\'eor\`eme~5.5]{Del68}. \end{proof} Proposition~\ref{prop morph deforms} in particular applies to crepant bimeromorphic morphisms of symplectic varieties; this greatly simplifies the approach of \cite[Section~4]{BL16} and yields a generalization of \cite[Proposition~4.5]{BL16}: \begin{corollary} Let $Y$ be a compact normal complex variety with a nowhere degenerate form $\sigma\in H^0(Y^\reg,\Omega_{Y^\reg}^2)$ and let $\pi:Y \to X$ be a proper bimeromorphic map to a normal variety $X$ with rational singularities.
+Then there is a locally trivial deformation $\sY \to \sX$ of $\pi$ over $\Def^\lt(X)$, where $\sX\to\Def^\lt(X)$ is the miniversal locally trivial deformation of $X$. \end{corollary} \begin{proof}The symplectic form $\sigma$ induces a symplectic form on $X^\reg$, and we have $T_Y\cong \Omega^{[1]}_Y$ and $T_X\cong \Omega^{[1]}_X$ by reflexivity.
+Vector fields therefore lift from $X$ to $Y$ as reflexive $1$-forms do by Kebekus--Schnell \cite[Corollary~1.8]{KS18}.
+The existence of the formal deformation of $\pi$ then follows from Proposition \ref{prop morph deforms}, and it is effectivized as in the proof of Corollary \ref{corollary resolutions}. \end{proof}